AdedamolaXL/Quantum_Superposition_Experiment/README.md

     P(5) = 0.2167
     P(6) = 0.2583

-Actual probability for a single-face spin direction without the presence of double face combination when the total number of rolls is 360:
+Actual probability for a single-face spin direction without the presence of a double-face combination when the total number of rolls is 360:
 Using the formula P(i) = Count(i) / Total Rolls

     P(1) = 0.0944
     P(2) = 0.1111
     P(3) = 0.1083
-    P(4) = 0.0805
+    P(4) = 0.1083
     P(5) = 0.0805
     P(6) = 0.1055